 Albania is an immensely diverse country with a multitude of options for a holiday.
-Archaeology enthusiasts can spend hours in the complex sites of Butrint and Byllis, while history lovers have plenty of ancient castles, Ottoman fortresses and the museums in places such as Berati and Gjirokastra.
-Art connoisseurs should visit the little-known medieval churches, with their beautiful frescoes, and the icon collections in Tirana, Korça and Berati and all with a backdrop of mountains which cover 70% of the country.
+Archaeology enthusiasts can spend hours in the complex sites of Butrint and Byllis, while history lovers have plenty of ancient castles, Ottoman fortresses and museums in places such as Berati and Gjirokastra.
+Art connoisseurs should visit the little-known medieval churches, with their beautiful frescoes, and the icon collections in Tirana, Korça and Berati.
+All of these towns and cities have a backdrop of mountains which cover 70% of the country.

 Clichéd though it may be to say it, it is the friendliness and humour of the Albanian people that will remain with you.

 We think that Albania is emerging as one of the most fascinating countries within the Balkan Peninsula.
 Far from being the stereotyped socialist satellite that one might expect, today Albania is more culturally allied to Greece and Turkey than it is to Russia.
 There is no denying Albania has a long way to go, but if you thrive on being one of the first, then we urge you to explore it now.